-A program of study (POS) must be filed during the first semester of enrollment in the Professional Teacher Preparation Program.
-Students completing 87 hours (the university limit for registering without a POS) who have not been admitted to the PTPP are provided a registration waiver by the College of Education.
-See page 72 for university requirements.
+A program of study must be filed during the first semester of enrollment in the PTPP.
+Preprofessional students completing 87 hours (the university limit for registering without a program of study) who have not been admitted to the PTPP are provided a registration waiver by the College of Education.
+See page 68 for university requirements.